opensorcerer20/quizapp/README.md

 - [ ] launch 1.0

 ## Possible future dev
+  - [ ] swipe to next card (oddly hard to find documentation for this)
   - [ ] now that everything is done, can the code be redone for better organization?
   - [ ] allow renaming saved file (modal)
     - [ ] (E) edit icon